takes you on an emotional and visual journey

 to distant lands and mystical places

-Stephanie Payne has been making music under the guise of Dark Arts since 1984.
-The first recording was produced and engineered by Steve Albini (best known for his bands Big Black and Shellac, as well as his production work with the Pixies, Nirvana, PJ Harvey and around 1,500 other bands).
+Dark Arts was the brain child of Bob Katt in 1984.
+It was his vision that brought together the original members of the band.
+Stephanie Payne was invited to join and has been making music under the guise of Dark Arts since.
+The first recording was produced and engineered by Steve Albini.
 “A Long Way From Brigadoon” was released on Albini’s short lived “Ruthless” label in 1985.
 This release features the talents of Bob Katt, Dave Manic, Bill Bruner and S.A.
 Mason.

 Next, Dark Arts was featured on a compilation entitled “The October Country” issued on Nate Starkman and Son.
 The import-only release “Carnival of Lost Souls,” produced and engineered by Biff Sanders (of Ethyl Meatplow and Polar Bear), can also be found on Nate Starkman and Son and was released in 1991.
-Vocals by Mason, Payne, Karen Schub, Jeff Clark with Douglas Paul, Jeff Froyd and Biff Sanders.
+Vocals by Mason, Payne, Karen Schub, Jeff Clark and featuring the talents of Payne, Douglas Paul, Jeff Froyd and Biff Sanders.

-The Dark Arts release “Something Once Whispered to Cava” was released in 1999 on Falcata-Galia and it features the talents of Julie Fowells
+The Dark Arts release “Something Once Whispered to Cava” was released in 1999 on Falcata-Galia and it features Julie Fowells

 (Geraldine Fibbers) on violin, Joyce Rooks on cello, Raul Casillas and

 Biff Sanders on percussion, and the vocal talents of Cheryl Russell,

 Scotty Chapman, and Stephanie Payne.
 Stephanie wrote all the material

 and played all remaining instruments.
 Shortly after, Payne self released the 45 for "Jola Dool" on her own SFB Records.